 What Is A Goal Line Bet?

-For goal line betting, then, the bet concerns how many goals will be scored in a game.
-What does over 1 goal line mean?
-In short, it means that two or more goals will be scored in the game; although as we’ll see later, an over 1 goal meaning a small return for your bet makes it a less popular market for bettors.
+For goal line betting, the bet concerns how many goals will be scored in a game.
+What does over one goal line mean?
+In short, it means that two or more goals will be scored in the game; although as we’ll see later, an over one goal meaning a small return for your bet makes it a less popular market for bettors.

-However, of course the sides of the goal line bet explained in that case would be “more than five goals” or “fewer than five goals”.
+However, of course, the sides of the goal line bet explained, in that case, would be “more than five goals” or “fewer than five goals”.
 This leaves a big question mark over what would happen to payouts if the game ended 3-2 – with exactly five goals scored, what happens then?
-If the game has an over 2.0 goal line meaning that at least two goals must be scored, what happens if it finishes 1-1, or 2-0?
+If the game has an over 2.0 goal line, meaning that at least two goals must be scored to win the bet, what happens if it finishes 1-1, or 2-0?

-When You Would Make A Goal Line Bet
+When Should You Place A Goal Line Bet?

 Some teams have a reputation for a powerful attack that almost always scores at least twice in a game, and there can be real value in a correct score bet when the score gets higher than 2-0 or 2-1.
 However, correct score betting is always in the lap of the gods to some extent.

 We’ve all seen the games where a team is leading by two goals, and are keeping their opponents’ late, desperate attacks at bay.
-One ricochet, one counter attack, one goalkeeper coming up for a corner and a clever 3-1 correct score bet is ruined by a cheap fourth goal for the winning team.
+One ricochet, one counter-attack, one goalkeeper coming up for a corner and a cheeky 3-1 correct score bet gets ruined by a cheap fourth goal for the winning team.

-With an over/under goal line bet explained above, you don’t need to worry too much about the late, coupon-busting goals that happen so often in football.
-If you’ve bet on there being more than a certain number of goals in the game, then a rogue last-minute counter-attack can even be the thing that wins you the bet in this goal line bet example.
+With an over/under goal line bet, you don’t need to worry too much about the late, coupon-busting goals that happen so often in football.

 Covering Your Bet: The Asian Handicap Half Bet

-In this goal line bet example, you could place a half bet where one half was for there to be fewer than 2.5 goals, and the other half for fewer than 3.5.
-If you placed £10 on the handicap overall, then £5 would go on the first eventuality (2.5), and £5 on the safety bet (3.5).
-If there are just two goals, then you have the payout for the full bet; if there are three, the payout is only available (with the lower stake) on the higher goal total.
+In this goal line bet example, you could place a half bet where one half is for fewer than 2.5 goals and the other half for fewer than 3.5.
+Let’s say you placed £10 on the handicap overall, then £5 would go on the first eventuality (2.5), and £5 on the safety bet (3.5).
+If there are just two goals, then you have the payout for the full bet; if there are three, you receive the winnings for only half of your stake.

 And don’t forget that using an unusual wager like a corner bet is another fun way to boost your football betting knowhow.